hharryyf/codeforcepractice/README.md

 means that in the left range i is initially mapped to j, now it is mapped to where j is map to in the parent range. https://vjudge.net/problem/CodeForces-911G

+497. Kuroni and the Score Distribution (diff=2200, constructive algorithm) We can greedily construct the answer.
+The final sequence look like 1, 2, 3..., X (a bit of math), {large odd numbers}. https://vjudge.net/problem/CodeForces-1305E